sjhu7/sjhu7.github.io/README.md

 Built almost entirely by AI, with a little (mostly useless) help from me.

-Feel free to reuse or adapt it for your own website.
+Feel free to reuse or adapt it.